wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     _Governor_ means the Governor of the Bank appointed under this Act

-    _holding company_ means a holding company within the meaning of sections 158 and 158A of the Companies Act 1955 or [sections 5][428] and [6][429] of the Companies Act 1993, as the case may be
+    _holding company_ means a holding company within the meaning of [section 5][428] of the Companies Act 1993

     _home country supervisor_ means any central bank, authority, or body in any country other than New Zealand that exercises functions in relation to a parent bank or an overseas incorporated registered bank that correspond with, or are similar to, those conferred on the Bank under [Part 5][102]